oVirt/ovirt-site/source/release/4.2.0/index.html.md

  - [BZ 1096497](https://bugzilla.redhat.com/1096497) <b>[restapi] Display image size and type for glance images missing in RESTAPI</b><br>Feature: <br>before that feature, Glance images returned by RESTAPI didn't list their size and type (iso/disk).<br><br>Reason: <br>That information should be listed regarding to Glance images.<br><br>Result:<br>Glance images do list their type and size on REST API.
  - [BZ 1372163](https://bugzilla.redhat.com/1372163) <b>[RFE] Warn user about VMs that have pending snapshot removal retries</b><br>When live or cold merge fails, snapshot disks may be left in an illegal state.
 If VMs with illegal snapshot disks are shut down, they will not re-start.
 VMs with illegal snapshot disks are now marked with an exclamation mark and a warning message not to shut them down.
  - [BZ 1475459](https://bugzilla.redhat.com/1475459) <b>[RFE] Use Wildfly 11 for oVirt engine 4.2</b><br>
- - [BZ 1463633](https://bugzilla.redhat.com/1463633) <b>[RFE] Provide support for data aggregation when fetching entities</b><br>Feature: <br><br>API Link Following.
-This features enable oVirt API users to request that the contents of some of the entity's links be returned inline, inside the requested entity.<br><br>Reason: <br><br>Currently when there is the need to retrieve multiple related objects from the API the only alternative is to retrieve the first one, and then, send additional requests to retrieve the related objects.
-For example, if you need a virtual machine and also the disks and NICs you need first to send a request like this:<br><br>GET /ovirt-engine/api/vms/123<br><br>And then additional requests to get the disk attachments, the disks, and the NICs:<br><br>GET /ovirt-engine/api/vms/123/diskattachments GET /ovirt-engine/api/disks/456 GET /ovirt-engine/api/disks/789 GET /ovirt-engine/api/vms/123/nics<br><br>In an environment with high latency this multiplies the time required to retrieve the data.
-In addition it also means that multiple queries have to be sent to the database to retrieve the data.<br><br>In order to improve in these two areas the new follow parameter will be introduced.
-This parameter will be a list of links that the server should follow and populate.
-For example, the previous scenario will be solved sending this request:<br><br>GET /ovirt-engine/api/vms/123?follow=diskattachments.disks,nics<br><br>That will return the virtual machine with the disks and the NICs embedded in the same response, thus avoiding the multiple network round-trips.<br><br>The multiple database queries will be avoided only if the server is modified to retrieve that data with more efficient queries, otherwise the server will use the naive approach of calling itself to retrieve it, which won’t improve the number of queries.<br><br>Result: <br><br>This features saves the need from client-side scripts for following links and enables running designated queries for common scenarios (e.g: get vms+nics+disks)<br><br>Deep dive presentation: <br><br>  https://bluejeans.com/s/Xdsmj
+ - [BZ 1463633](https://bugzilla.redhat.com/1463633) <b>[RFE] Provide support for data aggregation when fetching entities</b><br>This update enables Red Hat Virtualization API users to request that contents of some of the entity's links be returned inline, inside the requested entity.<br><br>Previously, to retrieve multiple related objects from the API, the only alternative was to retrieve the first one, then send additional requests to retrieve the related objects.
+For example, if you needed a virtual machine and also the disks and NICs, you would need to first send a request like this:<br><br>  GET /ovirt-engine/api/vms/123<br><br>And then send additional requests to get the disk attachments, the disks, and the NICs:<br><br>  GET /ovirt-engine/api/vms/123/diskattachments GET /ovirt-engine/api/disks/456 GET /ovirt-engine/api/disks/789 GET /ovirt-engine/api/vms/123/nics<br><br>In environments with high latency, this increases the time required to retrieve the data.
+In addition, it also means that multiple queries have to be sent to the database to retrieve the data.
+To improve this, a new follow parameter has been introduced.
+This parameter is a list of links that the server should follow and populate.
+For example, the previous scenario will be solved sending this request:<br><br>GET /ovirt-engine/api/vms/123?follow=diskattachments.disks,nics<br><br>This will return the virtual machine with the disks and the NICs embedded in the same response, thus avoiding the multiple network round-trips.
+The multiple database queries will be avoided only if the server is modified to retrieve that data with the more efficient queries, otherwise the server will use the approach of calling itself to retrieve it, which won’t improve the number of queries.
  - [BZ 1416491](https://bugzilla.redhat.com/1416491) <b>[RFE] Add support for OpenID Connect in engine SSO</b><br>This update adds SSO support for OpenID Connect clients.
 The following new OpenID Connect discovery endpoint has been added so that clients can discover the authorization endpoints and OpenID Connect capabilities of the Manager:<br><br>https://<Manager>/ovirt-engine/sso/openid/.well-known/openid-configuration<br><br>The following endpoint is used for client authorization and for obtaining the authentication code:<br><br>https://<Manager>/ovirt-engine/sso/openid/authorize<br><br>The following endpoint is used by clients to obtain the authentication token from the authentication code:<br><br>https://<Manager>/ovirt-engine/sso/openid/token<br><br>The following endpoint can used by clients to get details of the logged in user:<br><br>https://<Manager>/ovirt-engine/sso/openid/userinfo<br><br>The following endpoint can used by clients to get the keys used by SSO to sign the id_token returned from token and tokeninfo endpoints:<br><br>https://<Manager>/ovirt-engine/sso/openid/jwks
  - [BZ 1456414](https://bugzilla.redhat.com/1456414) <b>New domain should default to true on Discard After Delete</b><br>Up until now, the default value of the Discard After Delete field (DAD) was false.<br>That means that the UI checkbox was unchecked by default and creating a block storage domain via the REST-API without stating the value of DAD would have set it to false.<br><br>From now and on, the default value of DAD is true.<br>That means that the UI checkbox is checked by default and creating a block storage domain via the REST-API without stating the value of DAD will set it to true.
  - [BZ 1228543](https://bugzilla.redhat.com/1228543) <b>[RFE] hot-unplug memory</b><br>Previously, it was only possible to add memory to a running virtual machine (VM).
 To remove memory, the VM had to be shut down.<br>In this release, it is now possible to hot unplug memory from a running VM, provided that certain requirements are met and limitations are considered.
+ - [BZ 1399609](https://bugzilla.redhat.com/1399609) <b>[RFE] optimization in choice of target host for migration</b><br>Feature: <br><br>The host selection dropdown in Migrate dialog now shows only hosts that can actually be used as destination for the selected VMs.<br><br>Reason: <br><br>Nicer user experience, the user does not have to think about affinity, hosted engine and other limitations.
+The logic pre-filters the list for him.
+ - [BZ 1330217](https://bugzilla.redhat.com/1330217) <b>[RFE] Enable configuring IPv6 in VM cloud-init</b><br>Cloud-Init supports IPv6 properties for initializing a virtual machine's network interfaces.
+ - [BZ 1420404](https://bugzilla.redhat.com/1420404) <b>[RFE] add ability to warm restart a VM so that VM starts on the same host when it is run by Run Once and rebooted</b><br>
  - [BZ 1168327](https://bugzilla.redhat.com/1168327) <b>Live Merge: optimize internal volume size</b><br>After live merge, the base volume is reduced to its optimal size.
+ - [BZ 1428498](https://bugzilla.redhat.com/1428498) <b>[RFE] Allow to search VMs by specific host they are pinned to.</b><br>Feature: <br>List all VMs pinned to a specific host, event if the VMs are offline.<br><br>Reason: <br>When a host with pinned VMs is moved to the maintenance mode, the VMs are shut down.
+There was no simple way for the user to know which VMs have to be started again, when the host is no longer in the maintenance mode.<br><br>Result: <br>The pinned VMs are listed in the Virtual Machines details tab of the Host entity.<br>There are buttons on top of the table, allowing the user to show only running VMs, pinned VMs or both.
  - [BZ 1497619](https://bugzilla.redhat.com/1497619) <b>[RFE] present per-interface LLDP data in SetupHostNetwork dialog</b><br>
  - [BZ 1442687](https://bugzilla.redhat.com/1442687) <b>Hide expected network exceptions during host installation</b><br>
  - [BZ 1462811](https://bugzilla.redhat.com/1462811) <b>[RFE] Execute Ansible role ovirt-host-deploy as a part of host installation/reinstallation to allow customization of this flow</b><br>The Ansible role ovirt-host-deploy[1] is now executed as part of the host installation/reinstallation flow.
 This role is included in ovirt-ansible-roles package and is installed on the Red Hat Virtualization Manager by default.<br><br>[1] /usr/share/doc/ansible/rols/ovirt-host-deploy/README.md
  - [BZ 1441501](https://bugzilla.redhat.com/1441501) <b>[RFE] Exposing configuration options within RESTAPI</b><br>Previously the Manager configuration options with user or admin access levels were only available to GWT clients.
 To obtain option values for non-GWT clients they are now exposed in the following REST API:<br><br>  GET https://<ENGINE_FQDN>:/ovirt-engine/api/options/<OPTION_NAME><br>  <br>Where <OPTION_NAME> is an existing configuration option name.
 The output of that call is a list of values.
 To obtain a value for only a specific client version, you need to specify the requested version as follows:<br><br>  GET https://<ENGINE_FQDN>:/ovirt-engine/api/options/<OPTION_NAME>?version=<VERSION><br>  <br>The Manager configuration options are not backward compatible and may differ for each Manager version, and therefore existing options may not be available.
 Options are exposed as read-only in the REST APIs, but some of them can be updated by using the engine-config command-line tool.
  - [BZ 1231859](https://bugzilla.redhat.com/1231859) <b>[RFE] notify user that KSM will not be enable till next time hypervisor enters maintenance mode</b><br>
  - [BZ 1366905](https://bugzilla.redhat.com/1366905) <b>[RFE] Allow multiple IP's / text fields for network filters, specifically clean-traffic</b><br>The engine already supports filtering the network communication of VMs.
 Now it is possible to configure the filter parameters using the REST-API. <br><br>See http://www.ovirt.org/develop/release-management/features/network/networkfilterparameters/#current-implementation-status for details.
+ - [BZ 1207992](https://bugzilla.redhat.com/1207992) <b>[RFE] Report IO errors to guests if the device is a CDROM</b><br>note the change is _not_ enough to get the desired behavior.
+See comment #30 for details
  - [BZ 1241410](https://bugzilla.redhat.com/1241410) <b>[RFE]- Add 'passthrough' column to the vNIC Profiles sub tab under Networks main tab</b><br>
  - [BZ 1169099](https://bugzilla.redhat.com/1169099) <b>[RFE] secrets should be marked so near their definition</b><br>
  - [BZ 1434306](https://bugzilla.redhat.com/1434306) <b>Can not remove Cinder provider even if the service is not available anymore.</b><br>Added 'Force Remove' button on Providers main view.
 Currently applicable only for volume providers (Cinder).
 Force removing a provider invokes the same operation as force remove of a storage domain.
 I.e. removing, from DB only, the provider along with all related entities (Storage Doamin, VMs, Templates, Disks).